-- Another measure of the University's affordability is the extent to which UC enrolls students from all income levels, despite increases in student fees and other costs. - Trends in the percentage of UC resident freshmen in each income category shown above (shown in dark blue) partly reflect trends in California's population (shown in light blue).7 For example, the percentage of UC freshmen from low-income families increased during the Great Recession, although it has remained fairly stable since. - The enrollment of first-year students with parental income between \$63,000 and \$127,000 has declined gradually since 2006, even though the proportion of California families in these categories has remained generally stable. - The enrollment of first-year students with the highest parental income (\$190,000 and more) has increased gradually since 2014-15, reaching 27 percent in 2020-21, even though the proportion of California families in this category has remained relatively flat.
+- Another measure of the University's affordability is the extent to which UC enrolls students from all income levels, despite increases in student fees and other costs. - Trends in the percentage of UC resident freshmen in each income category shown above (shown in dark blue) partly reflect trends in California's population (shown in light blue).8 For example, the percentage of UC freshmen from low-income families increased during the Great Recession, although it has remained fairly stable since. - The enrollment of first-year students with parental income between \$71,000 and \$141,000 has declined gradually since 2006, even though the proportion of California families in these categories has remained generally stable. - The enrollment of first-year students with the highest parental income (\$212,000 and more) has increased gradually since 2014-15, reaching 26-27 percent between 2019- 20 and 2021-22, even though the proportion of California families in this category has only increased slightly.

-7 Only students in the highest income category are overrepresented at UC.
+8 Only students in the highest income category are overrepresented at UC.
 This is presumably attributable to the well-established link between income and academic preparedness.
 Since more students from these families are academically eligible to attend UC, they represent a greater share of the University's freshman enrollment.